Police Officer

 Are cops allowed to have beards?
 I literally can't remember ever seeing one.

-Asked by Kappy.13 almost 12 years ago
+Asked by Kappy.13 about 12 years ago

 Some are - it depends on the department.
 Some agencies, mine for example, do not allow a beard except for undercover officers.
 Other agencies allow them.
 One Florida department I know doesn't allow a beard generally, but will allow them for officers that raise a certain amount of money for charitable organizations.
 A small perk for some that go "above and beyond" in helping others.